richpeck/exception_handler/README.md

 Installation works by overriding the `exceptions_app` hook - which means that it is *always* present in production.

-**You literally have to do nothing to get it working in production.** Just install the gem and it will provide custom 400/500 exception pages.
+**You have to do NOTHING to get it working in production.** Just install the gem and it will provide custom 400/500 exception pages.
 The `4xx` pages will use your app's standard layout, `5xx` has its own [custom layout][layouts].
 Both can be [customized][configuration].

 To get it working in development, we've included a [`dev`][dev] mode, which overrides the `consider_all_requests_local` option inside Rails.
 This is consequential; the core of the gem is robust and works on 1,000's of apps which have graciously chosen to run it.